Published November 2017

 Should parents ever be faced with a note from their child saying “I love you so much, just remember that please, and I'm so sorry for everything.”
 This is an example of a text message from Brandy Vela sent to her siblings moments before she committed suicide.
 The 18-year used a gun on herself in front of her family at home in the States.

 Brandy reportedly had enough of the abuse from her cyber-bullies and decided to end her life.

 What to do if bullied?

-Unfortunately, a lot of what can be done, has to be done by yourself.
+Unfortunately, a lot of what can be done has to be done by you.

-As you can imagine, to pursue a case of any of these will be costly and create more stress and therefore damage to a person.
+As you can imagine, to pursue a case will be costly and create more stress and, therefore, damage to a person.
 A good link to read is the Harassment Act:

 It is my opinion that prevention is the best option.